AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/quickstarts/java/index.md

 This set of code defines what we're doing (an Export operation), it defines parameter for the Export job.
 In this example, the only parameter is the export format, DOCX.

-8) The next code block submits the job and get the result:
+8) The next code block submits the job and gets the result:

 ```javascript
 // Submit the job and get the job result